Chhat2206/Retro-Brick-Breaker/README.md

 ### YouWinScreen and GameOverScreen
 - [x] Custom gradients and dark background
+- [x] Blurred game screen
 - [x] Centered on the screen and follows the primary stage
 - [x] Custom score display with images and sound effects for win/lose scenarios
 - [x] Restart and main menu buttons with custom UI and clean design
-- [x] Custom animation when clicking the restart button or main menu button, both fading the button in and transitioning the scene cleanly in two seperate concurrent animations.
+- [x] Custom animation when clicking the restart button or main menu button, both fading the button in and transitioning the scene cleanly in two separate concurrent animations.

 ## Implemented but Not Working Properly:
 - **Issue**: Visual Errors: Ball and Paddle very rarely glitch out.
-1/10 times while playing (I thought it was fixed but during final checks it popped up).
-They work as expected but visually only half the paddle is stuck while the paddle i control is behind it.
+1/20 times while playing (I thought it was fixed but during final checks it popped up).
+They work as expected but visually only half the paddle is stuck while the paddle I control is behind it.
 Other times, they cut and show up at intervals.
 Issue is usually solved when opening the pause menu (stopping and restarting the game engine) or progressing levels
     - **Potential Solution 1**: I added additional threads to the ball and paddle.
 It caused memory leaks and made the game unplayable very quickly.
     - **Potential Solution 2**: I added it to the current threads.
 The issue subsided but still showed up very rarely.
     - **Potential Solution 3**: I added many checks to make sure both the paddle and the ball stays in the scene after changing width and not out of the screen, set it to float to account for integer overflows and so on.